 Walt Disney's Dream

 “My only hope is that we never lose sight of one thing, that it was all started by a mouse.”
-Perhaps one of Walt Disney’s most famous quotes, this phrase has guided development of the Walt Disney company ever since.
+Perhaps one of Walt Disney’s most famous quotes, this phrase has guided development of the Walt Disney World company ever since.
 Walt was a dreamer, who dared to dream big, with enough chutzpah to bring his dreams to life.

 Disneyland, the original California park, was groundbreaking in every possible way.
 Prior to Disneyland’s creation, amusement parks were, by and large, dirty, dangerous places aimed almost exclusively at teenagers.
 Parents didn’t go on rides, they sat on benches while the kids played.